KirbyDownB/GEICOChatBot/README.md

 ## Backend
 The backend is written in Flask, a Python microframework that makes creating endpoints quick and easy.
 Within this Flask app we have an endpoint call `api/chatbot`.
 This endpoint handles all of the dialog flow from the user to the bot.

-The old version of this bot used the chatterbot library to respond to any conversational flow.
-For this iteration however, the bot uses the Open AI GPT pretrained model in order to handle the conversational aspect of the bot.
-The bot has already been pretrained using a large scale language model.
-We chose to use a pretrained model because it would have taken more time and compuiting power than we had at our disposal to train our own model.
-The download of the cache file itself takes around fifteen minutes on first start up.

 To run the chatbot, run `pip install -r requirements.txt` and then run `python3 chatbot.py`.
 The first it runs, it will take some time as the script will downlod the `dataset_cache_OpenAIGPTTokenizer` file.

 ## Recommendation Endpoint